jaherchowdhury/Visual-Sentiment-Analysis-Using-Different-Neural-Network-Architecture/README.md

 # Comparison
 We evaluated the model by the test and train accuracy.
 Also, a classification report was done to show the accuracy,f1-score,precision and recall.
 Moreover, freezing and unfreezing the layers impacts on the accuracy of the models.
 That's why I took several group of layers settings and then applied with the hyper-tuned models to find the results.
-Lastly, these models was comapred against their accuracies.The basic comparison results were given in the output folder.
+Lastly, these models was comapred against their accuracies.The basic comparison results were given in the ```main\output```folder.
->>>>>>> origin/main